 Did you know Tarragon is an artemisia?

 Like all plants in the Artemisia genus, Tarragon is gray and silvery.
-Artemisia's were sacred to Artemis and there are over 180 species - all of them ornamental, most are medicinal, and of course, a small few are culinary.
+Artemisia's were sacred to Artemis, and there are over 180 species - all of them are ornamental, most are medicinal, and of course, a small few are culinary.